SimonGiampy/Sensor-Systems-STM32/laboratory.md

 - Simple interrupt mode: the ADC provides an interrupt at the end of the conversion and reads directly the value from the peripheral
 > `HAL_ADC_Start_IT(&hadc1)`

 - DMA mode with interrupt: the ADC provides an interrupt when the value read from the peripheral is written on memory and ready to be accessed.
 DMA settings > add > Mode: Circular.
-DMA continuous requests: enabled
+DMA continuous requests: disabled
 > `HAL_ADC_Start_DMA(&hadc1, (uint16_t*) data, bufflen)`

 There are three modes of __starting the conversion__: